Southern Style Buttermilk Biscuits

 Jump To

-• make easy homemade biscuits in just minutes!
+• Quick & Easy Recipe: simple to make homemade biscuits in just minutes!

-• use simple ingredients already found in your pantry
+• Economical: simple ingredients already found in your pantry

-• no need to use a pastry cutter, food processor or rolling pin
+• No Fancy Equipment: no need to use a pastry cutter, food processor or rolling pin

-• create the perfect drop biscuit every time!
+• Reliable: creates the perfect drop biscuit every time!

-If you've never made homemade buttermilk biscuits, you'll appreciate this easy, small batch recipe.
+If you've never made homemade buttermilk biscuits, you'll appreciate this easy drop biscuit recipe.
 There's no rolling pin or pastry cutter allowed.
-You won't need a food processor or anything fancy!
+You won't need a food processor or anything fancy like you use when making traditional biscuits.

 These little mounds of deliciousness are drop and go.
 They're practically fool-proof, and the best southern buttermilk biscuits ever!

-My Granny Mac taught me how to make cathead biscuits in her tiny little kitchen years ago.
+Granny taught me how to make cathead biscuits in her tiny little kitchen years ago.
 This buttermilk drop biscuit recipe is similar, but it's much smaller and goes well with southern dishes like chicken fried steak and shrimp and grits.
+This is also my go-to recipe when making strawberry shortcake or old fashioned blueberry cobbler.

 You'll love this made-from-scratch recipe that's great when nothing else will do but a flaky biscuit, a dab of butter, and a drizzle of honey or strawberry jam.
 Need a great breakfast or brunch recipe?
 Hot biscuits are essential when making biscuits and gravy.

-But, the most important way to enjoy southern-style buttermilk biscuits is to crumble them into my Cornbread Biscuit Dressing.
-This old fashioned recipe is a holiday classic and will turn you into a biscuit lover with just one bite!
+But, the most delicious way to enjoy southern-style buttermilk biscuits is to crumble them into my Cornbread Biscuit Dressing.
+This vintage recipe is a holiday classic and will turn you into a biscuit lover with just one bite!

 • baking soda - reacts with buttermilk to cause biscuits to fluff up

-• frozen butter - place butter in the freezer overnight
+• frozen butter - place a stick of butter in the freezer overnight

-• cold buttermilk - keep buttermilk in the fridge until ready to use
+• cold buttermilk - keep buttermilk as cold as possible in the fridge until ready to use

 six process shots showing how to make drop biscuits